Fundraiser Attracts Award Winning Burnt Ends to Melbourne

 This event has now SOLD OUT.
 Tickets are no longer available

-The ‘Bloody Good Dinner’ 2019 is being held in Melbourne on Wednesday 5 June at the Timber Yard and hosted by Hamish McLachlan.
+The ‘Bloody Good Dinner’ 2019 was held in Melbourne on Wednesday 5 June at the Timber Yard and hosted by Hamish McLachlan.